-In addition, each student will submit a two-page paper (must be at least 450 words) of their own notes and perspective on the vision, due after the presentation, by January 21, 11:59:59 PM (Denver, Mountain Time).
-The student's own paper need not "sell" the vision, but should present understanding of the above points, and also the following:
+In addition, each student will submit a two-page paper (must be at least 450 words) of their own notes and perspective on the vision, due after the presentation, by June 2, 11:59:59 PM (Chicago Time).
+Inline reference is appropriate, footnotes and bibliography not necessary.
+The student's own two-page paper need not "sell" the vision, but should present understanding of the above points, and also the following: